Step 5: Test Configuration #

 What You Learned #

-• Config lives in markers (inline) or sidecar YAML (declarative)
+• Config lives in inline markers or a sidecar YAML file

 • Vector expansion: cross-product across keys, zip via comma-joined argnames